-With regard to the impact of COVID-19, while recent circumstances vary depending on the nature of business as well as by country and area, the Company assumed that the pandemic will not have a significant long-term impact, and used accounting estimates such as the "Recoverable amount of property, plant and equipment, goodwill and intangible assets."
+With regard to the impact of COVID-19, while circumstances remain uncertain, the Company has assumed that the pandemic would not have a significant long-term impact, and used accounting estimates such as the "Recoverable amount of property, plant and equipment, goodwill and intangible assets."
 The Group believes that the above assumption is the best estimate as of the end of this fiscal year.
 However, if the COVID-19 has a greater impact on future circumstances than expected, it may significantly affect the amounts in the consolidated financial statements.

-1) Estimated total cost of contracts in which performance obligations are satisfied over time
+1) Estimated total cost of contracts in which performance obligations are satisfied over time construction contract, required specifications, the presence or absence of new technological development elements, and historical incurred cost results for similar contracts.